 Where to send your pitch

-You can send your pitch to any or all of those people; they'll confer and make the decision together anyway.
+You can send your pitch to any commissioning editor; they'll confer and make the decision with other editorial staff anyway.
 Those links go straight to their email addresses, by the way.

 What to include in your pitch